Are you accepting new clients?

 Do you take insurance?

-No because my rate is only $80 per hour compared to the average $170 per hour billed to insurance.
+No because my rate is only $120 per hour compared to the average $170 per hour billed to insurance.
+If you pay in advance by credit card I actually drop my hourly rate to only $80 per hour.
 My hourly rate is often comparable to your out of pocket cost.
 More importantly, EMDR is very short-term so you won't be spending months in treatment.

 Can I still submit your bill to my insurance?

 Yes you can and most insurance will reimburse you at their out of network allowance amount.
-I do not normally print billing statements but if you need one I will e-mail you one after the session.
+I can provide an invoice upon request after all services are complete.

 Do you provide letters for courts or other purposes?

 Yes, normally for a fee of $40 per page.

 Treatment can be very rapid, however, the number of sessions will vary, according to the complexity of the issues being dealt with.
 After an EMDR session, there may be a strong sense of relief, a feeling of openness and healing.
 EMDR therapy is cost effective, requiring fewer sessions than traditional therapy.
 Relief from emotional distress often comes within the first few sessions.

 Yes including Visa, MasterCard, American Express, Discover & Medical Savings Account (MSA) Cards